Title Loan Laws And Disclosures For Each State

 A title loan lender may charge a maximum of 25% of the loan amount per month in interest.
 If a lender doesn’t receive payment within 30 days of the contract being signed, they can legally repossess your vehicle.

 Alabama has very few restrictions regarding title loans and short-term lending overall.
-However, lenders do have to pay the state an annual fee to maintain their licensing and fully disclose title loan terms to consumers.
+However, lenders are required to pay the state an annual fee to maintain their licenses and fully disclose title loan terms to consumers.

 Alaska

 Title loans are illegal under state law in Alaska.
-There are regulations related to short-term payday loans, and most online lenders have pulled out of the state as of 2025.
-In Alaska, payday loans have a maximum loan amount of $500, a minimum loan term of 14 days, and a maximum APR of 36%.
+In Alaska, short term payday loans have a maximum loan amount of $500, a minimum loan term of 14 days, and a maximum APR of 36%.

 Arizona

-Arizona allows title loans, but the current state regulations make getting approved for a loan challenging.
+Arizona allows title loans; however, the current state regulations make it tough to get approved for a loan.
 The maximum finance rates depend on your original loan amount.
-For example, if the loan is $500 or less, there is a maximum monthly finance rate of 17%.
+For example, if the loan amount is $500 or less, the maximum monthly finance rate is 17%.
 For a loan of more than $500 but no more than $2,000, the cap is 15%.
-For a loan of more than $2,000 but not more than $5,000, the monthly finance rate can be up to 13%; for anything more than $5,000, it’s 10%.
+For a loan of more than $2,000 but not exceeding $5,000, the monthly finance rate can be as high as 13%; for amounts exceeding $5,000, it’s 10%.

-A lender can charge a late fee of up to 5% of the unpaid installment loan balance if it’s not paid in full on the 10th day after the due date.
+A title loan lender can charge a late fee of up to 5% of the unpaid installment loan balance if it’s not paid in full on the 10th day after the due date.

 Arkansas